andreschort/query/README.md

 These are the more important properties:
 - __GridViewId__ (string - required): The ID of the GridView.
 - __Placeholder__ (string - optional): The placeholder to show in the filter UI elements.
 - __AutoFilterDelay__ (int - optional): The milliseconds to wait before automatically triggering the search after the user changes a filter.
+If not specified the user needs to trigger the filter using the enter key.
 - __EnableFilters__ (bool - optional - default=true): Determines wheather the filter elements are shown (default: True)
 - __OnFilter__ (event): Triggered when the user changes a filter or hits the enter key while the focus is in a filter.
 - __OnSort__ (event): Triggered when the user clicks on a header's title.